 Enemies also detect Link faster and generally employ smarter strategies in battle, making even one-on-one engagements challenging!

-Monsters, ranging from the lowly Bokoblin to the powerful Lynels will regenerate health when Link stops attacking them or flees from battle.
+Every monster, ranging from the lowly Bokoblin to the powerful Lynels, will regenerate health when Link stops attacking them or flees from battle.
 This makes hit-and-run tactics inadvisable!

 Master Mode introduces enemies tougher than the Silver enemies you'll find in normal mode - Golden Enemies.
-These are the strongest enemies in the game and essentially turns some monsters into mini-bosses.
+These are the strongest variants in the game and essentially turns some monsters into mini-bosses.

 It's a good idea to unlock the Remote Bombs as soon as possible.
 You can obtain these runes from the Ja Baij Shrine, and you'll most likely be directed there by the Old Man once you progress through the first few quest.